gradio-app/gradio/CONTRIBUTING.md

 * Python 3.7+
 * Node 16.0+ (optional for backend-only changes, but needed for any frontend changes)

 More than 30 awesome developers have contributed to the `gradio` library, and we'd be thrilled if you would like be the next `gradio` contributor!
 You can start by forking or cloning the repo (https://github.com/gradio-app/gradio.git) and creating your own branch to work from.

-### To install Gradio from the `master` branch
+### Install Gradio locally from the `master` branch

 * Clone this repo
 * Navigate to the repo folder and run